scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - Valid: The validity period of a TRC is defined in the TRC itself, in the `validity` field (see [](#validity-trc)).
 A TRC is considered valid if the current time falls within its validity period.
 - Active: An active TRC is a valid TRC that can be used for verifying certificate signatures.
 This is either the latest TRC or the predecessor TRC if it is still in its grace period (as defined in the `gracePeriod` field of the new TRC, see [](#grace)).
 No more than two TRCs can be active at the same time for any ISD.
+- Invalid: The TRC is neither valid nor active.

 {{figure-2}} shows the content of both a base/initial TRC, the changes made with the first regular update to the base TRC.
 All elements of the TRC is detailed in the following subsections.